dguess/mina-node-dashboard/README.md

 ## Step 1: Create a new discord server / channel

-Select the '+' button in the bottom left of Discord to create a new Discord server, then select 'Create my own' and then 'For me and my friends'
+Select the '+' button in the bottom left of Discord to create a new Discord server, then select 'Create my own' and then 'For me and my friends'.

 ![Discord Create Server / Channel Example](./screenshot-alerts-1.png)